Sahana2004m/ENHANCING-NIGHTTIME-ROAD-IMAGES/README.md

 ### Notes
 Works best on low-light or nighttime images.
 Can be used for real-time enhancement with video streams.
 Prevents over-amplification of noise with clipLimit.

-### License
-Licensed under the MIT License; free to use and modify.

 ### Acknowledgements
 Thanks to OpenCV for image processing tools, NumPy for numerical operations, and Matplotlib for visualizations.